luckypatcher471/Project-Portfolio-Geoel/README.md

 ### 2. Ultrasonic Study Timer
 A distance-based presence detection system that activates a study timer only when the user is within a defined range.

-### 3. Voice-Based Assistant (Ongoing)
+### 3. CAS-E(Campus based Social Robot with Emotion) (Ongoing)
-A modular voice-based assistant integrating speech recognition, language model reasoning, and text-to-speech synthesis.
+A Cobot with Anthromorphic characteristics with wholesome HRI as key focus.

 ### 4. Robotic Manipulator Mini Project
 A foundational implementation of robotic arm modeling and control concepts.

 ---

-This repository contains source code, project documentation, and supporting materials for the above systems.